2-Acetylbutyrolactone

 2-Acetylbutyrolactone (ABL) is a derivative of γ-butyrolactone that is used as a precursor in organic synthesis, and it is used to identify primary amines through chemical fluorescence.

 Preparation

-2-Acetylbutyrolactone can be prepared by a condensation reaction between an ester of acetic acid (such as ethyl acetate) with butyrolactone in an alkaline solution.
+2-Acetylbutyrolactone can be prepared by a condensation reaction between an ester of acetic acid (such as ethyl acetate) with γ-butyrolactone in an alkaline solution.

 2-Acetylbutyrolactone can also be prepared by reacting ethylene oxide with ethyl acetoacetate in alkaline conditions.

 Uses

 Spectrofluorimetry

 2-Acetylbutyrolactone itself is only slightly fluorescent, but its derivatives show high UV fluorescence.
 The carbonyl group readily reacts with amines to form Schiff bases.
 It is for this reason that 2-acetylbutyrolactone is frequently used to confirm the creation of amines during organic synthesis.
-2-Acetylbutyrolactone can also undergo a Japp‐Klingemann reaction to form fluorescent molecules with arylamines.
+2-Acetylbutyrolactone can also undergo a Japp–Klingemann reaction to form fluorescent molecules with arylamines.

 Drug precursor

+Uses of 2-Acetylbutyrolactone also includes synthesis of: